-Marches Academy Trust wishes to make a broad programme of activities accessible to as many students as possible.
+Marches Academy Trust wishes to make a broad programme of activities accessible to as many children & young people (CYP) as possible.
 This policy is intended to maintain a fair and coherent system of charges and remissions within the constraints of the Trust's budget.
 It also defines other circumstances when the Trust may wish to ask for voluntary contributions, how these charges will be worked out and who might qualify for help with the costs.